cowprotocol/trading-bot/README.md

 It will use a default token list for the specified network.
 To specify a custom  [@uniswap/token-lists](https://github.com/Uniswap/token-lists) pass in the URL using `--token-list-url`.

+It will also limit trades to a maximum of 1% slippage (100 bps).
+To provide a custom slippage tolerance pass in `--max-slippage-bps`

 ## Contributing

 Before submitting a PR make sure the changes comply with our linting rules.